Key Takeaways

 G2 Rating: 5 out of 5

 Sublime Security provides next-generation email protection built on an agentic AI architecture.
-Instead of relying on a single global model, Sublime deploys specialized AI agents that work together inside your environment to detect threats, automate the full lifecycle of user-reported emails, and adapt coverage in real time.
+Instead of relying on a single global model, Sublime deploys specialized AI agents, ADÉ (Autonomous Detection Engineer) and ASA (Autonomous Security Analyst), that work together inside your environment.
+ASA triages user-reported emails in seconds; ADÉ generates and deploys new detections in hours, closing coverage gaps without waiting on a vendor update cycle..

 Discover how Snowflake sees 70% fewer false positives with Sublime.